yonatantussa/YonatanTussa/README.md

 # Hi, I'm Yonatan 👋
 A lifelong learner with a passion for computer science and technology.
-My journey began with hardware, when I built my first computer at the age of 12.
-Since then, I have explored many other aspects of computer science, from web and mobile app development to data analysis and IT.
-I am always looking to explore and innovate, and I firmly believe the best way to learn is by doing!
+I enjoy collaborating with others to tackle real-world problems.
+Always looking to explore and innovate, and I firmly believe the best way to learn is by doing!

 <!--
 **YonatanTussa/YonatanTussa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.